gade-raghav/algods/bigO/BigO_cheatsheet.md

 Two separate collections: O(a * b)

--What can cause time in a function?-
+- What can cause time in a function?-

 Operations (+, -, *, /)